 Speaking of Bradley Pier, there’s nothing there.
-I was thinking maybe lighted ducks in the water that you could see off the pier, but there wasn’t any.
-There were a lot of people there, just hanging around, so skip it and you won’t miss anything.
+I was thinking maybe lighted ducks in the water that you could see off the pier, but aren’t any.
+There are always a lot of people there, just hanging around, so skip it and you won’t miss anything.

 The Butterfly House almost trumped both of these as our favorite part.
 It was beautiful inside there, with a huge Christmas tree in the center of the room.
 I loved the way the purple lights inside the Butterfly House just (for lack of a better word) enchanted it.
 And the butterflies on the ceiling were my favorite photo I took all night.

 Behind the Butterfly House is the Sparkling Vineyard.
 It’s dressed up with lighted hanging bunches of grapes, which are really pretty.

 There’s a small table off the side of it that, for whatever reason, isn’t lit up.
 It was the perfect hiding place to just take a minute, sit, and enjoy the moment by yourself.